Library User Survey 2026

 Participation Snapshot

-Average ratings on a 1 (very dissatisfied) to 5 (very satisfied) scale.
-The left chart summarises by service area; the right chart shows every individual statement, coloured by service area.
-Hover any point on the right chart to see the full statement and its score.
+We asked respondents to rate the Library across eight areas of what we do, from collections and study spaces to staff help and research support.
+The left chart shows the average score for each area; the right chart shows every individual rating question, colored by service area.
+Hover any point on the right chart to read the full question and its score.

 Emerging Services: Importance vs. Satisfaction

-For three newer Library services, we asked respondents to rate both how important the service is to them and how satisfied they are with it.
+For three newer Library services (AI research tools, hexagon study carrels, and Library instruction on AI), we asked respondents both how important the service is to them and how satisfied they are with it.
 The chart positions each service by its average importance (horizontal) and satisfaction (vertical).
 Up-and-to-the-right means highly valued and well-delivered; down-and-to-the-right means valued but where users would like more.

 Three emerging library services